notclickable-jordan/rainhold/docs/cloudflare.md

 -   TLS > Origin server name: subdomain.example.com
 -   No TLS verify (checked)

-## Private sites

-See [private sites](docs/private.md) for details on how to set up private hostnames using Tailscale and NextDNS.

 ## SSL API key

 To get SSL certificates through Cloudflare, you need to set up an API key.
 This is done in the Cloudflare dashboard: